ocakhasan/ocakhasan.github.io/content/posts/golang-mongo-db-rest-api-integration-tests.md

 Hope you enjoyed the blog.
 Once again, you may not grasp the whole concept by just looking at the code examples here, please check the [golang-mongo-rest-api](https://github.com/ocakhasan/golang-mongo-rest-api).

+You can check the other tests in the [controller_test.go](https://github.com/ocakhasan/golang-mongo-rest-api/blob/main/internal/controllers/integration_test/controller_test.go) file.

 [^1]: https://testcontainers.com/
 [^2]: https://pkg.go.dev/testing#M